 We Raise Awareness About the Dangers of Counterfeit Medication

 As a registered online pharmacy, we’re concerned about people looking for medication online and finding websites that claim to be legal medicine retailers but are actually unregistered retailers that sell dangerous drugs.
-This is why we share posts on our social media promoting awareness about counterfeit medication and write articles on our Insights blog detailing the facts behind popular counterfeit medication, such as How to Avoid Counterfeit Drugs.
+This is why we share posts on our social media promoting awareness about counterfeit medication and write articles on our Health Hub blog detailing the facts behind popular counterfeit medication, such as How to Avoid Counterfeit Drugs.

-Erectile dysfunction pills are commonly targeted by the manufacturers of fake drugs.
+Erectile dysfunction pills are commonly targeted by manufacturers of fake drugs.
 Men looking online to treat their ED find a range of products claiming to help them.
 Some of these products are legitimate prescription drugs licensed to sell in the UK and some have never been licensed for sale or checked for ingredient content.
 We’ve made sure to cover the dangers of unlicensed ED pills on our website, researching big counterfeit names such as Kamagra and Sildamax.